 Christmas Day starts with brunch at a resort hotel where my mother used to work, and then a holiday movie…at the movie theater.
 I’ve always thought that a bit unusual, but it’s what my Mom likes to do, so we go with that.

 I’m sure holiday traditions with family and friends abound.
-In fact, I’d love to know some of yours in the comments at the very bottom of the page.
+In fact, I’d love to know some of yours in the comments at the bottom of the post.

-But, J and I have our own traditions at our house before joining the rest of our family in celebration.
+J and I have our own traditions at our house before joining the rest of our family in celebration.
 They involve simple decorations that we put up on Dec.
 23 and 24.
-We have a smudging ritual and I create poems on winter.
+We have a smoke-cleansing ritual and I create poems on winter.

 We also try to get out on a Christmas Eve hike with family and/or friends before meeting at parents’ houses.